anex-jerin/Dashboard/README.md

 # Dashboard
-### A web app for user friendly dashboard at glance, Easily track your Customers.
-Monitor and analyze Daily, Monthly, Yearly sales
+### A web app for user friendly dashboard at glance

 ## Table of contents
 * [General info](#general-info)